adubredu/Potentials.jl/README.md

 # Potentials.jl
 Reviving the glories of Artificial Potential Fields for fast, reactive motion control.

+## Features
+* Implements goal-receding attractor potentials to escape local minima imposed by obstacle repulsion fields

-Implements goal-receding attractor potentials for more stable whole-body motions.
+* Implements a velocity-based control scheme for more stable whole-body robot motions

 ## Installation
 1. Open your Julia REPL by typing  `julia` in your terminal.